Side-by-side crime statistics from official UK Police data.

 Below national average

-Queensbury recorded substantially more crime than Stanhope in February 2026 — 373 incidents compared to 3, a 124.3x difference.
-The crime profiles diverge meaningfully: Queensbury sees higher rates of Public order (34) and Other theft (29), while Stanhope has more Anti-social behaviour (1).
+Queensbury recorded substantially more crime than Stanhope in April 2026 — 488 incidents compared to 2, a 244.0x difference.
+The crime profiles diverge meaningfully: Queensbury sees higher rates of Violence & sexual offences (250) and Criminal damage & arson (37), while Stanhope has more Anti-social behaviour (1).
 Queensbury sits above the national average for recorded crime while Stanhope is below — a significant gap for anyone weighing up the two.

 Full reports cover 24 months of trends, ward breakdowns, outcome rates, and a detailed safety score — from £4.99.

 The main difference lies in crime type.
-In February 2026, Queensbury saw higher rates of Public order and Other theft while Stanhope had more Anti-social behaviour.
-Overall, Stanhope recorded fewer total crimes (3 vs 373).
+In April 2026, Queensbury saw higher rates of Violence & sexual offences and Criminal damage & arson while Stanhope had more Anti-social behaviour.
+Overall, Stanhope recorded fewer total crimes (2 vs 488).